michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. I stretch forth my hands unto thee: my soul thirsteth after thee, as a thirsty land.
 Selah.

-7. Hear me speedily, O Lord: my spirit faileth: hide not thy face from me, lest I be like unto them that go down into the pit.lest…: or, for I am become like, etc
+7. Hear me speedily, O Lord: my spirit faileth: hide not thy face from me, lest I be like unto them that go down into the pit.

 8. Cause me to hear thy lovingkindness in the morning; for in thee do I trust: cause me to know the way wherein I should walk; for I lift up my soul unto thee.

-9. Deliver me, O Lord, from mine enemies: I flee unto thee to hide me.flee…: Heb. hide me with thee
+9. Deliver me, O Lord, from mine enemies: I flee unto thee to hide me.

 10. Teach me to do thy will; for thou art my God: thy spirit is good; lead me into the land of uprightness.